HPC-Research-Lab/STMatch/ComparedSystems/CuTS/README.md

     cmake ..
     make

-Now an executable file `cuts' is generated.
+Now an executable file 'cuts' is generated.

 Run the following commands to reproduce the results in table 3a.